sheecegardezi/Compute_GeoElectric_Fields/README.md

 ## NOTE
 **inputs.py** is the only file that needs to be modified when all the necessary inputs (electromagnetic time series and electromagnetic tensor relationships) are at the selected folders.
 On the presented example, only the *main_path* in **inputs.py** will need to be modified and the example should run, first executing **EM_modelling.py** and then **EM_plotting.py**.

+The current version is parallelised when computing SECS but only one CPU is selected.
+User should modify this in "SECS_interpolation.py" depending on the computing possibilities.